pingcap/docs-tidb-operator/en/network-issues.md

 If the cluster is successfully deployed, check the network using the following steps:

-1. If you cannot access the TiDB service using `NodePort`, try to access the TiDB service using the service domain or `clusterIP` on the node.
-If the `serviceName` or `clusterIP` works, the network within the Kubernetes cluster is normal.
+1. If you cannot access the TiDB service using `NodePort`, try to access the TiDB service using the `clusterIP` on the node.
+If the `clusterIP` works, the network within the Kubernetes cluster is normal.
 Then the possible issues are as follows:

     - Network failure exists between the client and the node.
     - Check whether the `externalTrafficPolicy` attribute of the TiDB service is `Local`.
 If it is `Local`, you must access the client using the IP of the node where the TiDB Pod is located.

-2. If you still cannot access the TiDB service using the service domain or `clusterIP`, connect using `<PodIP>:4000` on the TiDB service backend.
-If the `PodIP` works, you can confirm that the problem is in the connection between the service domain and `PodIP` or between `clusterIP` and `PodIP`.
+2. If you still cannot access the TiDB service using the `clusterIP`, connect using `<PodIP>:4000` on the TiDB service backend.
+If the `PodIP` works, you can confirm that the problem is in the connection between `clusterIP` and `PodIP`.
 Check the following items:

-    - Check whether the DNS service works well.

-        {{< copyable "shell-regular" >}}

-        ```shell
-        kubectl get po -n kube-system -l k8s-app=kube-dns
-        dig ${tidb_service_domain}
-        ```

     - Check whether `kube-proxy` on each node is working.